nxskok/pasias/docs/24-pcfa.md

-components, there is no sense that factor 1 is the most important and factor 3 the least; because of the rotation, all that we have is that the three factors together explain 58\% of the variability.\endnote{This is unlike principal components because, *by design* there, the first principal component explains the most variability.
+components, there is no sense that factor 1 is the most important and factor 3 the least; because of the rotation, all that we have is that the three factors together explain 58\% of the variability.
+\marginnote{This is unlike principal components because,  *by design* there, the first principal component explains the most  variability.
 That does not happen here, because the (rotated)  factors act as a team.}

 Note that day 8 has the most extreme score on factor 1 again.
 This is for more or less the same reasons that it had the most extreme score